 A plan years in the making

-In the past year, the BRT team has held hundreds of hours of consultation through stakeholder sessions and public workshops.
+In the past year, the Rapid Transit team has held hundreds of hours of consultation through stakeholder sessions and public workshops.
 But consultation with Londoners on rapid transit has been ongoing for nearly a decade, through some of the city’s largest-ever public engagement exercises.

 Past projects and documents

-By engaging thousands of local citizens and businesses, these exercises laid the groundwork for BRT as part of the vision to meet London’s unique transit needs.
+By engaging thousands of local citizens and businesses, these exercises laid the groundwork for rapid transit as part of the vision to meet London’s unique transit needs.

-Here is a snapshot of some of the foundational work that informed London’s rapid transit plan, plus the BRT Business Case:
+Here is a snapshot of some of the foundational work that informed London’s rapid transit plan, plus the BRT (Bus Rapid Transit) Business Case:

 The London Plan is a key guiding document for BRT because it outlines a big picture vision for where and how the city will grow – and emphasizes building around rapid transit.
 The Plan, adopted by Council in 2016, was based on extensive community consultations and more than 100 public events, and lays out a vision for the City’s future up to 2035.
 Direction #5 of the plan, to build a mixed-use compact city, includes a bold policy to direct high-intensity, mixed-use development to strategic locations along rapid transit corridors and within the city’s Primary Transit Area.